adamdehaven/dotfiles/.github/README.md

     ```

 5. Duplicate the `.dotfiles-local-settings.example` file, and rename it to `.dotfiles-local-settings` (removing `.example`).
 Now, update the contents of the file to store the machine-specific values for this new computer.
 These settings will not be tracked in source control.

+    Be sure to include the `dotfiles` alias we created in this file so you can access the `dotfiles` command globally.

 ## Making updates